Boolean valued models, presheaves, and \'etal\'e spaces: The presheaf structure of a Boolean valued model

-defines a morphism from the $\bool{B}/_{F_c}$ valued model $\M/_{F_c}$ onto the $\bool{B}/_{F_b}$-valued model $\M/_{F_b}$.\\ It is convenient from now on to look at a boolean algebra at times as an algebraic structure and at other times as the clopens of its Stone space.
+It is convenient from now on to look at a Boolean algebra at times as an algebraic structure and at other times as the clopens of its Stone space.
 We will freely do so in the sequel.

-\begin{definition} $\Mod^{\textit{bool}}_\LL$ denotes the category of boolean valued models for the language $\LL$ and morphisms between them. \end{definition}